 I like this brand and like this little pack; it has multiple supplements that are especially beneficial for postpartum moms.
 (More of my postpartum must-haves here.)
 Use code TERILYN20 for 20% off.

-I’m religious about my skincare routine and have a few other tools I incorporate a few times during the week.
+I’m religious about my skincare routine and use a few other tools a few times during the week.

 Microcurrent – I love my ZIIP and feel like it really helps with fine lines and puffiness, but I’m not good at remembering to use it.

-I’m dying to get an Almost Heaven infrared sauna, but I’m waiting until we do our landscaping to see if there is a place where it makes sense to put it.
+I’m dying to get Sisu sauna, but I’m waiting until we finish landscaping to see where it makes sense to put it.

-I recently went gluten-free (again) after dealing with some intense inflammation and joint pain, and (unfortunately) it helped a lot.
+I went gluten-free (again) after dealing with some intense inflammation and joint pain, and (unfortunately) it helped a lot.
 I was already dairy-free since that upsets my stomach, but my gut has not been able to tolerate gluten well for the last few years.
 (I was gluten-free in my late 20s and early 30s since it wrecked my gut.)
-However, a few months ago, my rheumatologist highly recommended I remove gluten again to try to prevent autoimmune flares and daily chronic joint pain and swelling.
+However, last year, my rheumatologist highly recommended I remove gluten again to try to prevent autoimmune flares and daily chronic joint pain and swelling.

 Typical meals are listed below.
 I don’t track calories or macros.